USB: USB 3.x

-USB 3.2, released in September 2017, preserves existing USB 3.1 SuperSpeed and SuperSpeedPlus architectures and protocols and their respective operation modes, but introduces two additional SuperSpeedPlus operation modes (USB 3.2 Gen 1×2 and USB 3.2 Gen 2×2) with signaling rates of 10 and 20 Gbit/s (raw data rates of 1212 and 2424 MB/s), respectively.
+USB 3.2 specification, released in September 2017, preserves existing SuperSpeed and SuperSpeedPlus architectures and protocols and their respective operation modes, but introduces two additional SuperSpeedPlus operation modes (USB 3.2 Gen 1×2 and USB 3.2 Gen 2×2) with total signaling rates of 10 and 20 Gbit/s (raw data rates of 1212 and 2424 MB/s), respectively.
 The increased bandwidth is a result of two-lane operation over the additional wires included in all Full-Featured USB‑C Fabrics (all involved devices, hubs, cables and host).

 Naming scheme

-Starting with the USB 3.2 specification, USB-IF introduced a new naming scheme.
+Starting with the USB 3.2 specification, USB-IF introduced a new marketing related naming scheme.
 To help companies with the branding of the different operation modes, USB-IF recommended branding the 5, 10, and 20 Gbit/s capabilities as SuperSpeed USB 5Gbps, SuperSpeed USB 10Gbps, and SuperSpeed USB 20Gbps, respectively.

 In 2023, they were replaced again, removing "SuperSpeed", with USB 5Gbps, USB 10Gbps, and USB 20Gbps.
 With new Packaging and Port logos.

 USB4

 The USB4 specification (Version 1.0) was released on 29 August 2019.
-It is based on the Thunderbolt 3 protocol, defines 20 and 40 Gbit/s modes over USB-C, and allows tunneling of USB 3.2, USB 2.0, PCIe and DisplayPort protocols; Thunderbolt 3 compatibility is optional for USB4 hosts/devices.
+It is based on the Thunderbolt 3 protocol, defines 20 and 40 Gbit/s signalling rates over USB-C, and allows tunneling of USB 3.2, USB 2.0, PCIe and DisplayPort protocols; Thunderbolt 3 compatibility is optional for USB4 hosts/devices.